dezrez/DezrezCoreAPI/AuthorisationBasics.md

 * Assertion

 ##User and Userless OAuth2 flows
 There is an important distinction between these types of flow.
+If you are using a "User OAuth2 Flow" to get your access token, when you call the API, you wont need to use an AgencyID url parameter - as we already know the agency that the user belongs to.